Integrable sigma models at RG fixed points: quantisation as affine Gaudin models

 \subsection{Deforming away from the chiral limits}

 Some of the most interesting questions in this context concern the possibility that some key features observed in the chiral limits may survive the deformation away from the chiral limit.
 We have seen two main manifestations of the integrable structures of the AGMs, related to local and non-local charges, respectively.
-In the rest of these subsection we will briefly discuss prospects for deformations of these manifestations away from the chiral limit.
+In this subsection we will briefly discuss prospects for deformations of these manifestations away from the chiral limit.

-The ODE/IQFT correspondence appears to describe the eigenvalues of the local conserved charges in the chiral limit of the Klim\v{c}\'{i}k model very efficiently.
-It seems very encouraging to observe that the ODE appearing in this context seem to admit a natural deformation to a partial differential equation (PDE) of the form \cite{Lukyanov:2013wra,Bazhanov:2013cua}
+The ODE/IQFT correspondence appears to describe the eigenvalues of the conserved charges in the chiral limit of the Klim\v{c}\'{i}k model efficiently.
+It seems very encouraging to observe that the correspondence appearing in this context admits a natural deformation that would encode the spectrum of the IMs for the massive Klim\v{c}\'{i}k model.
+A key r\^{o}le is played by the integrable partial differential equation of the form \cite{Lukyanov:2013wra,Bazhanov:2013cua}

-which serves a very similar task for the massive Klim\v{c}\'{i}k model as the ODE does in the chiral limit.
-It is intriguing to note the re-appearance of the function $\Pc(z)$, which suggests that the deformed ODE/IQFT-correspondence proposed in \cite{Lukyanov:2013wra,Bazhanov:2013cua} admits a natural generalisation to the class of models discussed in subsection \ref{genAGM}.
+whose auxiliary linear problem serves a very similar task as the ODE does in the chiral limit.
+It is intriguing to note the re-appearance of the function $\Pc(z)$, which suggests that the deformed ODE/IQFT-correspondence proposed in \cite{Lukyanov:2013wra,Bazhanov:2013cua} admits a natural generalisation to the class of models discussed in Subsection \ref{genAGM}.

 There seem to be a lot of opportunities for generalisations in view of the observation that the ODEs and PDEs which appear to be relevant in this context are simple examples of a large family of classically integrable equations admitting a Lie-algebraic definition related to the Drinfeld-Sokolov classification.